m-elagamy/portfolio/README.md

 - **Lazy Loading**: Improved performance with lazy loading of sections using React's `Suspense`.
 - **Custom Swiper**: Interactive project swiper with customized navigation and pagination.
 - **Framer Motion Animations**: Enhanced user experience with animations for slide transitions and loading indicators.
-- **Glassmorphism**: Modern glass morphism effect applied to project slides and the header.
-- **SEO Optimized**: Optimized for search engines with metadata and responsive design.

 ## Technologies & Tools Used: